 SEMI PRIVATE CLINICS/CAMPS

 Your summer adventure starts here with a great getaway weekend!
 Semi private clinics are for folks that are serious about their Horsemanship and Stockmanship!
 This is an intense clinic experience with an intimate class size for more one on one.
 Bring one or two horses, and ride for full days.
 Don't want to ride all day?
 No problem!
 Ride as much as you want and then pull up a comfy chair and take in the clinic from there.
 Topics we touch on in the semi private clinics are Cow Work, Horsemanship, Stockmanship, Cutting Flag, Roping, Colt Starting, Halter Breaking, riding out, and special projects.
 Once the day is through, cozy up to the fire and enjoy a home cooked supper with all the trimmings.
 A deposit is required to hold your spot.
-Complimentary electrical hook ups, stalling and suppers on Friday and Saturday evening.
+Complimentary electrical hook ups, stalling and suppers on Friday and Saturday evening or the two evenings you are here.
 Register quickly as these clinics fill fast!
 Don't have your own accommodations?
 No problem.
 Nearby Leroy SK. has new fully furnished suites for rent at very cost effective rates.

 YOUNG HORSE HANDLING